grip-on-software/visualization-site/README.md

   a central server listening on specific ports as well as using Host-based proxying.

+Many of the configuration files and web files use [Mustache](https://www.npmjs.com/package/mustache) in order to use configuration items and functions to adjust to other environments.

 Additionally, this repository contains a Shell script `goaccess-report.sh` that can be run periodically to generate a server statistics report.
 It requires installation of [GoAccess](https://goaccess.io/) which analyzes logs and